Tell me something…

-It took me SIX long and humbling months before Amy felt close enough to me to come back.
+It took me SIX long and humbling months before Amy felt safe enough to return to come back home.

-But our victory was short lived because 2 months later, we broke up again – this time because she didn’t believe that she could be in a relationship without losing herself.
+But our victory was short lived because 2 months later, we broke up again – this time because she didn’t believe that she could be in a relationship with me (or anyone) without losing herself.

-I was beginning to think that relationships were like an unsolvable “magic trick” or something…
+I was beginning to think that relationships were like an unsolvable Rubik’s Cube or something…

 Thankfully, the new skills I had learned came in handy and before long we were reunited again.